 The Bimodal IT Concept Explained on the Example of Application Integration Projects

 In the talks with our clients and those who are still evaluating our hybrid integration platform we have seen that, though IT departments at larger companies are all in for IoT, Mobile, chatbots and such, they are still unclear about what it is they really want.
 They have pictured the desired final destination, but they have yet a vague understanding of how to get there, what the requirements for such projects and accompanying tools might be, and how the ideal outcome should look like.
 And this is absolutely fine, because with IoT and Co, IT departments are moving into the unknown territories, with each use case being highly individual and probably hardly duplicable on a horizontal scale.[clickToTweet tweet=”Central #IT is all in for #IoT, #Mobile, but has yet little understanding how to get there. #DevOps” quote=”Central IT is all in for IoT, Mobile and such, but has yet little understanding how to get there.” theme=”style1″]

 If you think about digital transformation and disruptive IT initiatives in this light, then it is not hard to see the point that Gartner has been trying to make for over a year by now.
 And we see this especially in the area of integration projects – naturally, since application and data integration is our area of expertise: There are development teams outside the IT department that are working on custom software applications or corporate chatbots.

 There are line of business employees who need to integrate newly acquired applications with existing systems quickly and in fact, do this already, using third-party integration services (just check out reviews on e.g. Zapier on G2Crowd software review platform to see it for yourself).
 There are ad hoc integrators, who are not specialized in applications and systems integration but are required to do this from time to time within the scope of their own projects, be it development of a custom mobile application or an internal database.

 If left in the hands of the central IT departments, such integration projects can take months if not years to be accomplished, which is also understandable as they are not the matter of IT department’s’ primary concern.
 Yet they need to be carried out quickly, otherwise any digital transformation initiatives would turn into a Fata Morgana.[clickToTweet tweet=”Without #bimodalIT approach, many #digitaltransformation initiatives would turn into a Fata Morgana.” quote=”Without bimodal approach, many digital transformation initiatives would turn into a Fata Morgana.” theme=”style1″]

 Hybrid Integration Platform – The Glue That Holds Together Different IT Modes

 Now, as we see, while being allocated to different kinds of IT work, both modes will be bound to have to share at least one competence, and that is integration.
 What used to be the prerogative of the IT department, is now already claimed by the typical representatives of Mode 2 in Bimodal IT terms, namely by the so called citizen and ad hoc integrators (whether central IT likes it or not).[clickToTweet tweet=”In #bimodalIT, both Modes will be bound to have to share #integration competence. #DevOps #iPaaS #API” quote=”In bimodal IT organization, both Modes will be bound to have to share the integration competence.” theme=”style1″]

-In this light, the wisest thing for central IT to do is to implement a hybrid cloud-based integration platform that will be widely shared across both Modes
+In this light, the wisest thing for central IT to do is to implement a hybrid cloud-based integration platform that will be widely shared across both Modes.

 A hybrid integration platform as a service is an integration middleware that connects various cloud and on-premise applications, systems and databases, and can be deployed both in the cloud and on-premise.
 Typically, a hybrid iPaaS comes with a number of predefined API-based integration connectors for applications as well as standardized tools for building custom connectors.
 It offers a unified, transparent monitoring system, provides its own API and plays well with existing systems, for example a legacy ESB.

 Traditional IT can, thus, produce pieces of code, connectors and even integration solutions for the cloud and on-premise, and share them across all organizations, B2B partners, development teams and line of business employees.
 At the same time, members of the Mode 2 can perform necessary integrations on their own, in an agile and ad hoc manner without having to steal central IT’s time and efforts away from business-critical projects.

 What’s even more important, though, is that an integration platform allows both Modes to work together, supporting the Mode 2 while speeding up the Mode 1.
 A development team (Mode 2) from the department XY will thus be able, for example, deliver a connector for their custom mobile app on the platform, where central IT (Mode 1) can take it over and connect to certain legacy back-end applications and systems.[clickToTweet tweet=”Hybrid #iPaaS allows both Modes to work together, supporting Mode 2 & speeding up Mode 1. #bimodalIT” quote=”A hybrid iPaaS allows both Modes to work together, supporting the Mode 2 while speeding up the Mode 1. ” theme=”style1″]

 With a cloud-based integration platform, CIOs and IT leaders can make sure that it is not “either Mode 1 or Mode 2”, but that in fact, both modes work together, each contributing to each other’s innovation and agility, both supporting digital transformation, and getting out of each other’s way where necessary.
 Just as a true Bimodal IT organization should look like.